 About the National Psoriasis Foundation

-Founded in 1968, the Psoriasis Foundation has evolved to become the leading patient advocacy group for the 7.5 million Americans living with psoriasis and psoriatic arthritis.
+Founded in 1966 from a tiny classified ad in a Portland, Oregon, newspaper, NPF has evolved to become the leading patient advocacy group for the more than 8 million Americans living with psoriasis and psoriatic arthritis.

 As emerging research continues to demonstrate the serious, systemic effects of these chronic autoimmune diseases, our highest priority is to find a cure.

-- A volunteer Board of Trustees steers the strategic direction of the National Psoriasis Foundation.
+- A volunteer Board of Directors steers the strategic direction of the National Psoriasis Foundation.

-- Our Medical Board, made up of leading national psoriasis experts, provides medical guidance, leadership and advocacy.
+- Our Medical Board, made up of experts in psoriasis and psoriatic arthritis, provides medical guidance, leadership and advocacy.